Soltanilara/DNS/README.md

 # Description-based Navigation System (DNS)
 This repository contains the code associated with the paper "Hierarchical end-to-end autonomous navigation through few-shot waypoint detection."

 Note: this branch contains code and instructions for training and testing the waypoint detection model.
-The code and instructions for training the steering model are available at the "Steering" branch of this repository.
+The code and instructions for training the steering model are available at the "[steering](https://github.com/Soltanilara/DNS/tree/Steering)" branch of this repository.
 The data used for both models can be downloaded via the link in the paper manuscript.

 ---